 It’s a hot summer afternoon with few options to cool down.
-Surely, there has to be a way for you and your Boxer to get some exercise in without melting away.
-Swimming might seem like a good idea, but there are things owners should be aware of first.
+There has to be a way for your Boxer to get some exercise in without overheating.
+Swimming might seem like a good idea, but owners may question if these heavy-boned Boxers can swim.

-So, can Boxers swim?
-Although some Boxers can and do enjoy swimming, they are at risk while swimming in bodies of water.
+Boxers can and often do enjoy swimming, however, they are at risk while swimming in bodies of water.
 Due to the structure of the Boxer’s shortened snout, these dogs will have a more difficult time breathing while in the water.
 For this reason, safety precautions are necessary.

 RECOMMENDED: Are Boxers Good With Kids?